Hansdht/big-data/README.md

 This step was implemented to process the get the record titles, timestamps and all the outlinks There are three files in this step:
-1.titleJob: contains the map-reduce to process data 2.MyInputFormat
+1.titleJob: contains the map-reduce to process data 2.MyInputFormat: change the scaning format so that the whole record can be scanned rather than a single line.
 3. MyRecordReader
-4.
-In first step, we set the doucument as input
+4. utils.ISO8601: transform the format for timestamp In first step, we set the doucument as input
 ...

 Initialization-map
-In the mapping part, we compaire the token with the String"REVISION", then we can find the title by
+In the mapping part, we compaire the token with the String"REVISION", then we can find the title by tokenizer.nextToken.

-tokenizer.nextToken.
 Secondly, the self-loop links removed for each record. the output for mapping will be set in <title, timestamp outlink1 outlink2 ...>
-the format of output for map
+the format of output for map has shown below

 | key | value |
 | ----- | ----- |